EwoutH/systemic-societal-debt-concept/concepts/outline.md

 21. **Fragmented Solutions**: Implementing piecemeal approaches that fail to address systemic interactions, creating coordination problems and missed synergies (e.g., siloed government agencies, uncoordinated urban development, fragmented healthcare delivery).
 22. **Maintenance Neglect**: Failing to invest in upkeep and renewal of societal systems, leading to gradual degradation and eventual costly overhauls (e.g., infrastructure decay, institutional capacity erosion, environmental degradation from lack of stewardship).

-**Research needed**: Document these mechanisms in action through detailed case studies.
+_**Research needed**: Document these mechanisms in action through detailed case studies.
+Connect to existing literature and research if any are missing.
 Test whether mechanisms tend to occur together or in sequences.
 Analyze feedback loops that accelerate debt accumulation.
-Quantify relative impact of different mechanisms across problem domains.
+Quantify relative impact of different mechanisms across problem domains._

 ## V. Empirical Analysis and Case Studies